-Online Help - Libero SoC
+1.1.5 Online Help - Libero SoC

-This online help system is designed to open in the HTML Help Viewer - Microsoft's Help window for viewing compiled HTML Help.
-If you do not have the HTML Help Viewer components installed on your system, you can view it with Microsoft's Internet Explorer browser (use version 4.x or later for complete functionality).
+The Libero SoC online help system is designed to open in the HTML Help Viewer - Microsoft's Help window for viewing compiled HTML Help.
+If you do not have the HTML Help Viewer components installed on your system, you can view the Help using the Internet Explorer browser (use version 4.x or later for complete functionality).

-Viewing HTML Files on Linux
+1.1.6 Viewing HTML Files on Linux

-You may need to set your LINUX_HTMLREADER variable such that it enables a HTML viewer.
+You may need to set your LINUX HIMLREADER variable to enable an HTML viewer.
 For example:

-setenv LINUX_HTMLREADER /usr/bin/firefox
+setenv LINUX\HTMLREADER /usr/bin/firefox

-If you do not set this variable then some HTML files, such as the help, will not be available from within software.
+If you do not set this variable, Help and other HTML files will not be available from within software.